BryCain/06-3D-RPG/README.md

 A basic 3D RPG

 ## Implementation
-Third-person animated character, keyboard and mouse control, camera that follows the character's movement, interactable terrain and objects, PBR textures, NPCs, dialogue, hand-held usable weapon, and a scoring system
+Third-person animated character, keyboard and mouse control, camera that follows the character's movement, interactable terrain and objects, PBR textures, an NPC, an enemy with basic AI, dialogue, a handheld usable weapon, and a scoring system

 ## References